 I get it.
-I may work in insurance, but I'm also in the market for buying it.
-Home, car, life, business etc…
+I may work in insurance, but I'm also in the market for buying it and I used to be a freelancer.

 So, what can you do?

 The price of insurance varies between providers, but the true cost of a cheap policy could be devastatingly expensive.
-For the sake of your business, don't put price first when buying insurance.